 For example, “anchoring” is a behavioral principle that states that when humans don’t know how much money they should spend on a product, they look for context clues to help make their decision.
-How much a product costs might depend on things like quality and features, but shoppers decide how much to pay by looking at that product in comparison to other similar models.
+How much a product costs might depend on quality and features, but shoppers decide how much to pay by looking at that product compared to other similar models.
 If you currently present your products as a choice of a few options, try adding an “extreme” at the top end of your options.
 Most consumers will gravitate towards the middle ground.

 We also traditionally believe that having more options is better than having fewer options.
 Consumers might be paralyzed by having too many choices and end up not purchasing at all.
-Your e-commerce site might be better off having fewer options or at least simplifying the options that you offer your visitors so that it’s easy for them to choose a product without feeling overwhelmed.
+Your e-commerce site might be better off having fewer options or simplifying the options you offer your visitors so that it’s easy for them to choose a product without feeling overwhelmed.

 Finally, use defaults to guide your audience towards the action you want them to take.
 Our brains appreciate default choices because that means we don’t have to waste time or energy on small decisions.
 You can use this principle in your e-commerce site by making the preferred action the default choice.
 For example, have the subscribe box to your newsletter pre-checked, or have your customers “opt-out” of adding an extra purchase to their cart to qualify for free shipping rather than “opt-in” to that.